 We all know medicine is changing.
 Who here is optimistic about the direction we’re headed in?
 We’re constantly at the mercy of regulatory changes and insurance carriers who often dictate the timing and amount of reimbursement.
 Some physicians are seeing reimbursements cut by as much as 10-20% from year to year.

 Of course, the biggest worry is losing your job altogether.
 And if you think doctors have full job security, ask any anesthesiologist whose group got bought out by Sheridan (bought by Amsurg).
 One day you’re in, the next you might be out.

 In the face of all that uncertainty, wouldn’t a little extra security be nice?
 Not only can a side hustle provide more financial security for yourself and your family, it can greatly reduce your daily stress, just by knowing you could make it if the worst happens.

 Some love to be creative otherwise through writing, art, or music, while others love to start businesses.
-Whatever your passions are, wouldn’t it be nice to have an additional pursuit that happens to bring in a little extra income.
+Physicians are multi-talented, and why not contribute to the world using those other talents as well.
+Whatever your passions are, wouldn’t it be nice to have an additional pursuit that also happens to bring in a little extra income?

 No doubt you’ve heard that variety is the spice of life.
 Sometimes it can be nice to flex different muscles.
 Having other pursuits and passions, especially those that can produce some sort of income, is extremely gratifying.
 But I’ve noticed it also makes me appreciate being a doctor in some other ways as well.